todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### Training and Education as Funding Avenues
 `🏛 Social-Gov-Oriented`

-The potential for integrating OSS training within government contracts is seen as a means to provide both funding for OSS organizations and valuable training for employees.
-This represents an approach to leveraging existing procurement processes to support OSS sustainability.
+The potential for integrating training about open source within government contracts is seen as a means to provide both funding for open source organizations and valuable training for employees.
+This represents an approach to leveraging existing procurement processes to support open source sustainability.

 ## OSPOs for Container Capabilities